mozart/mozart.github.io/README.md

 - .md files are markdown formatted, see http://daringfireball.net/projects/markdown/basics
 - .textile files use textile, see http://redcloth.org/textile or http://en.wikipedia.org/wiki/Textile_(markup_language)
 - .html files are served as-is, though do undergo liquid preprocessing if the yaml frontmatter is included

+# Character encoding

+Save all files as UTF-8 unicode WITHOUT BOM.